In today's post we are going to address a question that we are asked on a regular basis by our readers. How to make a mock scrape?

 However, I'd like to share a trick that you can use to encourage the deer to make scrapes where you want them.

-It requires a little fore thought, but it can be an extremely effective tactic for getting a buck where you want him.
+It requires a little forethought, but it can be an extremely effective tactic for getting a nice buck where you want him.

-These licking branches should be made in the spring or early summer in order to get the deer, both bucks and does, to use the licking branch.
+These licking branches should be made in the late summer in order to take advantage of deer movement and are a great way to make the deer, both bucks and does, to use the licking branch.

 You can tie a branch into a tree at the right height(5-6 feet), or you can use an existing branch that is too high and bend it down to the right height and the tie it off to the trunk of the tree with fishing line.